ChumaSuey/QTTC/README.md

 It's expected the user writes in english, we covered basic limitations the Quake engine may not like in text, but that's it... maybe until some other time we can add more.

-I had an issue when creating the binaries with Windows, i think i solved it with just including Pyperclip as a "hidden" or special import, while Linux version doesn't have this, it works... so yeah!
+I had an issue when creating the binaries with Windows, i think i solved it with just including Pyperclip as a "hidden" or special import, while Linux version doesn't have this, it works... so yeah! just a small curiosity.

+The linebreak or "go to the next line" is implicit in the visual preview, but it works when creating the txt file or copying the text from the converter, just a small note.

 ## Backend or Behind the scenes.